MikeLippincott/Nichols_Lab_Collaboration/1.max_project_images/README.md

 ## Usage

-run the script in the terminal:
+Run the script in the terminal:

 ``` bash
 cd 1.max_project_images